pgiacomo69/TFormResizer/Readme.md

    II.
 USAGE INSTRUCTIONS

    The TFormResizer component resizes all of the components on a form when the form size changes.
-It has been tested with Delphi 1.0, 2.0, and 3, and should be compatible with Delphi 4.
+It has been tested until Delphi 10.3.3.
    To use TFormResizer, do the following three steps:

    1. Add a TFormResizer component to the form.